ArduPilot/ardupilot_wiki/common/source/docs/common-glossary.rst

 both types of sensors must be combined in software to determine true aircraft attitude and movement to create an AHRS (see above).
 One technique for doing this is the Kalman filter (see below).
-Now superseded by Flight controllers which include CPU and sensors in one unit.
+Now superseded by Autopilots which include CPU and sensors in one unit.

 **Inner loop/Outer loop**: Usually used to refer to the stabilization